Ravine Flyer II

-Ravine Flyer II is a hybrid wooden roller coaster located at Waldameer & Water World in Erie, Pennsylvania.
-It was ranked as the Best New Ride of 2008 by the Amusement Today magazine.
-Ravine Flyer II was built on the site of the park's old Ravine Flyer roller coaster, which was dismantled in 1938 after a man died on it.
-Initial concepts for the replacement ride were developed by Charlie Dinn and Custom Coasters International in the early 1990s, further developed by Dennis McNulty several years later, then finalized and constructed by The Gravity Group, with Jeff Mason overseeing construction.
+Ravine Flyer II is a hybrid wooden roller coaster located at Waldameer & Water World in Erie, Pennsylvania, United States.
+It opened in 2008, and was ranked as the Best New Ride of 2008 by the Amusement Today magazine.

+Ravine Flyer II was named for and built on the site of the park's former Ravine Flyer roller coaster, which was dismantled in 1938 after a man died on it in an incident.
+Initial concepts for the replacement ride were developed by Charles Dinn and Custom Coasters International (CCI) in the early 1990s, further developed by Dennis McNulty several years later, then finalized and constructed by The Gravity Group, with Jeff Mason overseeing construction.

-The roller coaster traverses Pennsylvania Route 832 (also known as Peninsula Drive) along its course, emulating the course of the original Ravine Flyer.
+The roller coaster crosses overtop of Pennsylvania Route 832 (PA 832, known locally as Peninsula Drive) twice along its course, emulating the course of the original Ravine Flyer.

 History

-Steve Gorman, general manager of Waldameer, announced in 1997 that the park would build a wooden roller coaster, although the ride had already been in planning for several years at this point.
-The ride would be named Ravine Flyer II, after a defunct coaster that operated at Waldameer from 1922 to 1938.
-At the time of its announcement, Ravine Flyer II was planned to be completed in 2000 at a cost of $3.5 million.
-The ride would cross over Pennsylvania Route 832, the main entrance to the nearby Presque Isle State Park.
-Waldameer had previously obtained a 120 ft easement allowing the park to build a roller coaster above PA 832.
-In September 1998, Custom Coasters International (CCI) was hired to design the ride, which had been pushed back to 2001.
-The ride was planned to be 3000 ft long, with a 65 ft lift hill and 110 foot (34 m) first drop.
+Steve Gorman, general manager of Waldameer, announced in 1997 that the park would build a wooden roller coaster in the northern portion of the park, although the ride had already been in planning for several years at that point, with concept art from Custom Coasters International dating back to 1994.
+The ride would be named Ravine Flyer II, after a defunct coaster that operated on the same plot of land from 1922 to 1938.
+At the time of announcement, the ride was planned to be completed in 2000 at a cost of $3.5 million.
+It would cross over Pennsylvania Route 832, the main entrance to the nearby Presque Isle State Park.
+Waldameer had previously granted the state of Pennsylvania an easement for 120 ft, allowing the state to build PA 832 beneath the first Ravine Flyer.
+The easement stated that the park had the right to build a roller coaster over the road.

+In September 1998, it was announced that CCI had been hired to design the ride, whose debut had been pushed back to 2001.
+The ride was planned to be 3000 ft long, with a 65 ft lift hill and 110 ft first drop.

 By mid-2001, the ride's construction had been delayed due to several lawsuits.
 Brian and Antoinette Candela, who lived near the proposed coaster, claimed that the ride violated a Pennsylvania state law because it was within a "bluff recession hazard area".
-Additionally, the Pennsylvania government planned to build a greenway and visitor center near the ride.
-Brian Candela subsequently accused Waldameer owner Paul Nelson of bragging about his political connections, which Nelson had claimed would permit the ride's construction.
-Local officials granted a zoning variance to Waldameer in April 2004, allowing the park to build the ride above PA 832.
-By then, the ride's cost had increased to $6 million, making it the most expensive ride in Waldameer's history.
-The roller coaster's opponents relented after a court ruled in Waldameer's favor in January 2006.
+Brian Candela subsequently accused park owner Paul Nelson of bragging about his political connections, which Nelson had claimed would permit the ride's construction.
+Pennsylvania Department of Transportation (PennDOT) was also involved, citing concerns about a roller coaster being built over a public highway.
+The park had to present paperwork dating back to the 1920s regarding the construction of PA 832 beneath the first Ravine Flyer in order to be allowed to build the second.
+Additionally, local government planned to build a greenway and visitor center near where the ride's out-of-park turnaround would be located.
+Amid all the delays, CCI went bankrupt and ceased operations in 2002.